Manage Your Finances

-Need help with your budget, submitting reimbursements or looking for information on how to set up your fundraiser?
-Interested in having the Pace Center co-sponsor your next initiative?
+Need help with your budget, submitting reimbursements, or planning for the coming semester?
 We can help.

-- Login to Concur at travel.princeton.edu, and click the Concur button labeled “Login to Concur;” follow prompts for NetID and Password (direct link is at Princeton.edu/Concur)
+- Login to Concur at travel.princeton.edu, and click the Concur button labeled “Login to Concur;” follow the prompts for NetID and Password

 - Locate the profile tab 3.
 Under contact information, complete all required fields and update the “Device Name” and “Country Code” sections.
 Important: press the OK button (you may have to scroll down to find this).